Okazaki, Aichi: Japan National Route

+Air transport

+Okazaki is served by Chūbu Centrair International Airport, located 67 km south west of the city.

 Local attractions

 Okazaki Castle

 Okazaki Castle was originally built in 1455.
 Captured by the Matsudaira clan in 1524 (and probably relocated from the other side of the river), the castle remains associated with Tokugawa Ieyasu, even though the latter transferred to Edo in 1590.
 During the Edo period it served as the seat of the Okazaki Domain and dominated the city until the Meiji Restoration.

 Fireworks

 Okazaki is famous for its fireworks.
 The Tokugawa shogunate restricted production of gunpowder outside of the immediate region of Okazaki (with few exceptions).
 Even today, more than 70% of Japan's fireworks are designed and manufactured here.
 A large fireworks festival, which people from all over Japan come to see, is held annually on the first Saturday in August in the area surrounding Okazaki Castle.

 Hatchō miso

 Hatchō miso (八丁味噌) is a dark miso paste made using a process of steaming soybeans (instead of boiling) followed by maturation in cedar barrels under the weight of 3 tons of carefully stacked river stones for at least 2 years.
 Located 8 chō (hatchō, or approximately 900m) west of Okazaki Castle near the Yahagi river, there are two 8-cho miso companies — Maruya from 1337 and Kakukyu.

-The old tiled buildings are heritage listed and Kaku has been a family business for 18 generations.
+The old tiled buildings are heritage-listed and Kaku has been a family business for 18 generations.
 It is one of the most famous miso producers in Japan, supplying the Emperor by appointment, and popular as a health food.
-2006 NHK morning drama serial, Junjo Kirari (Sparkling Innocence) was largely filmed in and around the Hatchō miso grounds.
+A 2006 NHK morning drama serial, Junjo Kirari (Sparkling Innocence), was largely filmed in and around the Hatchō miso grounds.
 Tours are available every 30 minutes and free samples are provided.
 Hatchō miso's health properties are considered so great that it was donated to Chernobyl's citizens following the disaster, to help prevent and treat radiation sickness.